Clebbie/TwitterScrapper/README.md

 Lastly, there is the internal web server.
 It acts as the inbetween for twitter and discord.
 This way, the twitter stream has somewhere that is always listening for POST requests while discord can do it own thing.
 The discord bot will check every two seconds for any data in the stream, and if some is found, it will post it!

-TODO: imporve documentation with links to twitter filtered stream api
+TODO: improve documentation with links to twitter filtered stream api

 TODO: improve documentation with pics of how to set up discord bot.